vetal045/TestGeoLocator/README.md

 ### Known Issue (`psutil.NoSuchProcess`):

-On both Windows and macOS, the script might end with a `psutil.NoSuchProcess` error.
+The script might end with a `psutil.NoSuchProcess` error.
 This occurs because the script attempts to measure the application's memory usage after sending an `EXIT` command, by which point the application has already terminated.

 **Important**: This error is harmless and does not indicate any issue with the geolocation application itself.
 You can safely ignore it if preceding performance metrics are displayed correctly.